zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/img_nn_stcube/_index.md

 ---
-title: Learn how to build and run a convolution neural network model for image classification on an STM32L4 Discovery board
+title: Learn how to build and run an image classification NN model on an STM32L4 Discovery board

 description: Develop a image classification neural network model and deploy it on an STM32 B-L475E-IOT01A2 board.